KPrince-coder/ecommerce-lakehouse/scripts/deployment/README.md

 ```

 This structure aligns with the medallion architecture pattern described in the project roadmap and includes additional folders for tracking file processing status throughout the pipeline.

+## Bucket Security Settings

+The script configures the following security settings for the S3 bucket:

+### Lifecycle Policies

+- **Raw Archive Data**: Transitions to Standard-IA after 30 days, Glacier after 90 days, and expires after 365 days
+- **Temporary Files**: Expires after 7 days
+- **Failed Processing Files**: Expires after 30 days

+### Access Controls

+- **HTTPS Only**: Denies access over HTTP, requiring HTTPS for all requests
+- **IAM Role Restrictions**: Restricts access to specific IAM roles
+- **Public Access Blocking**: Blocks all public access to the bucket

+### Encryption

+- **Server-Side Encryption**: Enables AES-256 encryption for all objects in the bucket

+These security settings ensure that the data in the bucket is properly protected and managed throughout its lifecycle.